 We had intended to visit their camp, but considering that we might disturb them, and certainly fright away their women and children, the intention was given up, and we proceeded down the river, landing about three quarters of a mile from our sleeping place to look for water which we found in abundance and of excellent quality, being at this season a chain of ponds watering a fine valley.
 The soil good, with timber and a few pines, by no means an ineligible station for a first settlement up the river.

 The pages containing this passage in Oxley’s field book (which is held today in the State Library of New South Wales and can be viewed online), are shown below.

-By four o’clock the same afternoon, following a long row against the tide, Oxley’s party had reached the bay, and at around 10 o’clock that night they arrived at Redcliffe, where Oxley’s brig the Amity was moored.
+By four o’clock the same afternoon, following a long row against the tide, Oxley’s party had reached the bay, and at around 10 o’clock that night they arrived at Redcliffe, where Oxley’s boat was moored.
 Oxley said nothing more in his diary about the fine valley or the chain of ponds that he saw as worthy of supporting a new settlement.
 These few lines form the entire basis for both of Brisbane’s foundation stones.
 Given how few details there are to work with, we should hardly be surprised that people have reached different conclusions about where Oxley landed and found water on 28 September 1824.
 But while can never be absolutely sure about where he landed, we do have enough clues to make a solid educated guess.

 Joining the dots